aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mobi-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert MOBI to XLS or Online App" h2="Export MOBI to XLS via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include MOBI to XLS conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export MOBI to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+Converting MOBI to XLS is a useful task for many C++ developers.
+MOBI is a popular format for e-books, but it is not suitable for data analysis or manipulation.
+XLS, on the other hand, is a popular spreadsheet format that is widely used for data analysis and manipulation.
+Therefore, it is often necessary to convert MOBI to XLS in order to use the data contained in the MOBI file.

+<h2>How Aspose.Total Helps for MOBI to XLS Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that can be used to manipulate and convert documents.
+It includes two APIs that are particularly useful for MOBI to XLS conversion: Aspose.Words for C++ and Aspose.Cells for C++.
+Aspose.Words for C++ can be used to export MOBI to HTML, and Aspose.Cells for C++ can be used to convert HTML to XLS.
+Both APIs are feature-rich, powerful, and easy to use, making them ideal for MOBI to XLS conversion.
+Moreover, both APIs are included in the Aspose.Total for C++ package, making it easy to access both APIs in one convenient package.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}